Karush2807/ChatterBox/README.md

 - Create, read, update, and delete (CRUD) functionality
 - Responsive front-end using HTML, CSS, and JavaScript
 - Database integration with Django's ORM
-- [Add more features as you implement them]